 - Inhaled long-acting beta agonists—to keep airways relaxed

-- Oral leukotriene modifiers—to prevent airway inflammation and swelling, decrease mucus in the lungs, and open the airways
+- Oral leukotriene modifiers—to prevent airway swelling, ease mucus, and open the airways

 - Inhaled cromolyn or nedocromil—to prevent airways from swelling after contact with a trigger

 - Biologic agents—if asthma is not controlled by other medicine

 Other medicine can be used to treat an attack.
 These can help to open the airways and ease breathing.
 Fast acting medicine may include:

 - Inhaled quick-acting beta agonists and anticholinergic agents—to open the airways